Project Budgeting and Cost Estimate: A Comprehensive Guide For Project Managers

 Communication and Collaboration

 Effective communication and collaboration with project stakeholders are essential for gathering information and insights that impact cost estimates.
-Project managers need to maintain open lines of communication with team members, subject matter experts, and clients to ensure that all relevant information is considered.
+Project managers must maintain open communication lines with team members, subject matter experts, and clients to ensure that all relevant information is considered.
 Engaging stakeholders in the estimation process also fosters a sense of ownership and alignment with the project's financial goals.

 Risk Assessment